-The Pheenix registrar data escrow file contains both public WHOIS email contacts and, if a WHOIS proxy service is in use, a matching underlying set of email contacts, In 2018, EnCirca previously handled bulk transfers of 49 other Pheenix-affiliated registrars.
-Back then, EnCirca discovered that Pheenix failed to properly escrow domain ownership information for many of the domains utilizing WHOIS proxy services.
-EnCirca has encountered similar data escrow issues for the latest Pheenix.com registrar as well.
+The losing registrar data escrow files contain both public WHOIS email contacts and, if a WHOIS proxy service is in use, a matching underlying set of email contacts.
+However, in previous transfers, EnCirca discovered that escrow domain ownership information was missing for many of the domains.
+EnCirca has encountered similar data escrow issues for these latest transfers.

-What to expect if you have domains at Pheenix.
+What to expect if you have domains at MMX, Funpeas or Pheeniz.

 We anticipate that many domains will remain unclaimed due to bounced emails or inoperable proxy services.
 Locating rightful owners will be problematic since the data escrow is often devoid of any identifying ownership information.

 If ownership data is not evident from the data escrow file, we will rely on claims submitted via https://www.encirca.com/transfer-claims/ to allocate the unclaimed domains.
 To guard against fraudulent claims and other bad behavior, payment for a renewal or restore may be required to claim the domain names.

 Bulk transfers do not normally involve a renewal or change of the expiration date.
 However, due to unpaid registry fees, registries may be processing forced renewals of the domains after the bulk transfer.
 Because of this, domain name owners may be required to pay for a renewal or a restore for their names.
 Some suspended domains may require more than one year of payment to be claimed.

 Domain Owners Should Act Quickly to Claim Their Names.